Mitro

 Mitro was a password manager for individuals and teams that securely saved users' logins, and allowed users to log in and share access.

 On October 6, 2015, the Mitro service shut down.

 The successor to Mitro is named Passopolis; this is a password manager built upon the Mitro source code.

 History

 Mitro was founded in 2012 by Vijay Pandurangan, Evan Jones, and Adam Hilss.
+Mitro was backed by $1.2 million in seed funding from Google Ventures and Matrix Partners.

 On July 31, 2014, the Mitro team announced that they would join Twitter, and at the same time, they released the source code for Mitro on GitHub as free software under GPL.

 The Mitro team announced the shuttering of the Mitro service with the following timeline: